Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Most sales cadences fail.
 Not because the reps are lazy or the product is bad — they fail because the cadence itself was designed by someone who copied a generic "7-touch sequence" from a blog post and never tested a single variable.

-I have built and optimised outbound cadences for dozens of B2B companies across SaaS, cybersecurity, AI, and deep tech.
+I have built and optimised outbound cadences for dozens of B2B companies — both in-house and as one of the best outbound sales agencies for technology buyers — across SaaS, cybersecurity, AI, and deep tech.
 The difference between a cadence that books 2 meetings per 100 contacts and one that books 12 is not volume.
-It is structure, timing, channel mix, and the quality of each individual touchpoint.
+It is structure, timing, channel mix, and the quality of each individual touchpoint — a pattern that mirrors what Salesforce's State of Sales research highlights about top-performing reps relying on tighter process discipline rather than more activity.

 This guide gives you 10 complete sales cadence examples — with day-by-day breakdowns, template snippets, and the metrics you should expect from each.
 These are not theoretical frameworks.
 They are cadences we have run, measured, and refined across thousands of prospect interactions.